Developer-road/Developer-road-website/README.md

 When registering a media photo is used in production.
 Since the media files are served from cloudinary, some media files will be left like the default profile image, but don't worry.

-The media files will serve correctly on production,or at least is what I think :).
+The media files will serve correctly on production.

 ## Templates: